geekyquentin/cryptography-in-IMD/README.md

 **Implementation:** Whenever the ICD detects tachycardia, it delivers the shock automatically.
 The shock delivery is done in the following way:

 1. The code checks the shock values (`dose-v1`, `dose-v2`, `dose-vn`) for acceptable ranges and attempts shock treatment sequentially.
-If any shock tretment is unsuccessful, it reports heart failure.
+If any shock treatment is unsuccessful, it reports heart failure.
 2. For each episode in attempting shock treatment, we decide the outcome of the shock treatment probabilistically.
 For the shock dose `shockValue`, episode `episode`, and the current iteration of the shock dose `i`, we calculate the probability of success as:

    ```javascript